willi123yao/Cyberthon2020_Writeups/csit/not-all-that-exists/README.md

 fs.writeFileSync('out', decryptedBytes);
 ```

 <u>**Note:**</u> Powershell commands seem to output the contents of the stream incorrectly.
 Use JS like above or a python module such as [PyADS](https://github.com/RobinDavid/pyADS) to extract the content instead.
 [See [extractStream.py](extractStream.py) and [decryptDump.py](decryptDump.py) for Python.
-Split into 2 parts as extractStream needs to be ran on Windows]
+Split into 2 parts as extractStream needs to be ran on Windows].

 This creates a file `out` that _should_ be the LSASS dump.
 We can verify this by using mimikats (disable your antivirus) by following [this guide](https://medium.com/@markmotig/some-ways-to-dump-lsass-exe-c4a75fdc49bf#2854):